 The Elaphiti Islands are a small archipelago located northwest of Dubrovnik, Croatia in the Adriatic Sea.
 There are 13 islands in total, with the three largest being Koločep, Lopud, and Šipan.
 All are easily accessible by ferry from Dubrovnik’s main port.

-Koločep, the southernmost of the main islands, is known for its tranquil beaches and car-free natural beauty.
+Koločep, the southernmost of the main islands, is known for its sandy beach and hiking paths.
 There are two main villages, Gornje Celo and Donje Celo.

 Lopud sits in the middle of the three.
 It is very popular with tourists, thanks to its sandy Šunj beach and historic monastery.

 Šipan, the largest and northernmost of the main Elaphiti Islands, feels like a hidden gem.
-It boasts olive groves, vineyards, and charming fishing villages.
+Bosting olive groves, vineyards, and charming fishing villages, it served as a summer retreat for Dubrovnik’s elite families.

 The best time to visit

-I recommend visiting the Elaphiti Islands in the shoulder season between May/June and September/October for the best weather.
-During these months, temperatures are warm and pleasant with fewer people around.
+For the best weather, I recommend visiting the Elaphiti Islands in the shoulder season between May/June and September/October.
+During these months, temperatures are warm and pleasant, and there are fewer people around.

-The peak season is July and August and while it does get busy it is much calmer than Dubrovnik.
+The peak season is July and August; while it gets busy, it is much calmer than Dubrovnik.
 Everything is also more expensive, but at the same time, all tourist facilities are fully operational.
 Try to visit on a weekday during the summer months.

-I visited in late October and had one day of light rain and one sunny day.
-Temperatures were in the low 20s (Celsius), perfect for hikes with a refreshing swim afterward.
+I visited in late October, and there was one day of light rain and one sunny day.
+The temperatures were in the low 20s (Celsius), perfect for hiking and a refreshing swim afterward.

 How do I go to the Elaphiti Islands?